-- (i) Capital commitment for tangible assets (net of advance paid) Rs.1,171.10 Lakhs (Previous year: Rs.
-423.71 Lakhs) and for intangible assets (net of advance paid) Nil (Previous year: Nil). - (ii) There are no other commitments as on March 31, 2023 (Previous year: Nil).
+- (i) Capital commitment for tangible assets (net of advance paid) Rs.1,097.68 Lakhs (Previous year: Rs.
+1,171.10 Lakhs) and for intangible assets (net of advance paid) Nil (Previous year: Nil). - (ii) The Company has imported a machinery under the export promotion capital goods (EPCG) scheme to utilise the benefit of a zero customs duty rate.
+These benefits are subject to future exports.
+Such pending export obligations at year end aggregate to Rs.
+84.71 Lakhs (Previous year: Nil). - (iii) The Company's intention is to continue to provide financial support to its subsidiaries Pradeep Metals Limited Inc. (WOS) and Dimensional Machine Works, LLC (SDS).